Peripheral subgroups of Kleinian groups: Introduction

-This second theorem has an application to the Geometric Recognition Problem: it produces a discreteness certificate for elements in $ Y $, and hence exhibits the semi-algebraic set $Y$ as a full-dimensional well-behaved set of groups that lie in the same component of the discreteness locus as $G$.
-In fact, it follows from the constructions themselves that there is a countable sequence of semi-algebraic sets $ (U_i) $ (indexed by laminations on the conformal boundary of $ \H^3/G $) which exhaust the full component of the discreteness locus containing $ G $.
+Apart from its intrinsic interest in giving information about the conformal action, \cref{mainthm2} has an application to the Geometric Recognition Problem: it produces a discreteness certificate for elements in $ Y $, and hence exhibits the semi-algebraic set $Y$ as a full-dimensional well-behaved set of groups that lie in the same component of the discreteness locus as $G$.
+In fact, it follows from the constructions themselves that there is a countable sequence of semi-algebraic sets (indexed by rational laminations on the conformal boundary of $ \H^3/G $) which exhaust the full component of the discreteness locus containing $ G $.
 Hence in principle we obtain an semi-algorithm for certifying membership of representations $ G \to \PSL(2,\C) $ in $ \QH(G) $ and, as a consequence, certifying discreteness of their images.